smwindecker/holepunch_rladies/README.md

 ## Why reproducibility?

 A key tenet of scientific research is that our conclusions and the results they depend upon can be reliably reproduced.
-We are increasingly aware that this is not the case for many scientific disciplines [@baker2016], for a variety of reasons.
-These include but are not limited to [@fidler2017]:
+We are increasingly aware that this is not the case for many scientific disciplines (Baker 2016), for a variety of reasons.
+These include but are not limited to (Fidler et al. 2017):

 - publication bias
 - questionable research practices driven by a 'publish or perish' culture